 CCPA and GDPR Comparison

-If you run an SMB (small to medium business) in California you have probably heard of the California Consumer Privacy Act (CCPA) due to go into effect 1 January 2020.
-You might have heard of the European law; the General Data Privacy Regulation (GDPR).
+If you run an SMB (small to medium business) or a large for-profit business in California, you have probably heard of the California Consumer Privacy Act (CCPA) which went into effect 1 January 2020.
+Similarly, if your company operates in Europe, will have heard of the European law; the General Data Privacy Regulation (GDPR).
 But how does CCPA vs. GDPR compare as to how they apply to your business and privacy compliance?

 Both of these laws can affect your business and the way that it collects and uses information about customers and potential customers.
 Here we offer a short guide to get you started in understanding data privacy laws.
 This is by no means comprehensive, and it is not legal advice, you may need to consult with an attorney.
 It’s our hope to get you moving in the right direction.